 CLINICAL PSYCHOLOGIST

-Jason Gill is a Clinical Psychologist who enjoys working with people ranging in age from late teens to older age.
-He has a strong interest in treating Borderline Personality Disorder.
-He previously worked at Eastern Community Mental Health for eight years, where, amongst other things, he co-facilitated Dialectical Behaviour Therapy (DBT) groups.
+Jason Gill is a clinical psychologist with over twelve years’ experience who enjoys working with people ranging in age from mid-teens to older age.
+He has a strong interest in treating borderline personality disorder.
+He previously worked at Eastern Community Mental Health for eight years, where, amongst other things, he co-facilitated dialectical behaviour therapy (DBT) groups.

 More